 Just about every consumer experiences a let-down by a product or service, more than once in their lifetime.
 Whether it’s terrible airline service (delays, canceled flights, and so on) or finding a dead mouse in your Cheerios.
 Sh*t happens.
-Get the compensation you deserve by sending the bastards a strongly worded, effective, letter of complaint!
+Get the compensation you deserve by learning how to write a strongly worded letter of complaint.

 Over the years I’ve had a handful of incidents that have left me dissatisfied, if not downright angry.
 Air travel tends to top the list.
 The first time I took action by writing a well-crafted complaint letter, I was surprised by the quick and effective response.

 Back in March of 2013, Mrs. Cubert and I went on a lovely Caribbean cruise.
 It was one of those professional seminar deals.
 She spent a few hours each day with other chiropractors learning about something or other, while I read War and Peace by the pool.
 I’m not sure which of those two activities sounds appealing in retrospect, but I’d have been happy balancing my checkbook in THAT setting.